56quarters/casm/README.md

 The binaries will be in the `target` directory.
 They'll run on x86-64 GNU/Linux and require no libraries, not even libc.

+## Compatibility

+Casm implementations of core utilities will generally not support all the options or features of their GNU counterparts.
+They'll usually be similar in spirit, but not drop-in replacements.